Connect with others who understand.

 • Brain natriuretic peptide (BNP) — Blood levels rise when the heart is damaged.

-• Plasma ceramides — High levels indicate raised risk for heart disease.
+• Plasma ceramides — High levels indicate increased risk for heart disease.

-Heart disease may take longer to diagnose or be misdiagnosed more often in women.
-Most research on heart disease comes from subjects who are middle-aged men, so doctors are more familiar with the signs and symptoms of heart disease common in men.
-Women are more likely to develop small vessel disease — blockages in small blood vessels — as opposed to blockages in the larger coronary arteries typically seen in men (which can be easily viewed on aniograms).
-The reason some women may have a higher likelihood of heart attacks without typical pain or findings on aniograms is unclear.
+According to Cleveland Clinic, women are more likely to develop small vessel disease — blockages in small blood vessels — as opposed to blockages in the larger coronary arteries typically seen in men (which can be easily viewed on angiograms).

 Heart attacks may also be harder to diagnose in women.
-Women, especially those with type 2 diabetes, are more likely than men to experience a “silent” heart attack with no obvious symptoms.
-Some women experience the same crushing chest pain and tightness that men tend to have during heart attacks, but other women have variant heart attack symptoms such as intense fatigue, upset stomach, nausea, and back pain.
+Some studies indicate that women and people with type 2 diabetes are more likely to experience a “silent” heart attack with no obvious symptoms.
+According to Brigham and Women’s Hospital, there are also different symptoms for men and women: some women experience the same crushing chest pain and tightness that men tend to have during heart attacks, but others have different heart attack symptoms, such as intense fatigue, upset stomach, nausea, and back pain.

 A MyHeartDiseaseTeam Member